Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Introduction

 where the equality is understood in the $L^2(\Omega,\omega)$ sense.
 For a fixed $g$, $[\mathcal{K}g](\pmb{x})$ measures the state of the dynamical system after one time-step if it is currently at $\pmb{x}$.
 On the other hand, for a fixed $\pmb{x}$,~\eqref{eq:KoopmanOperator} is a linear composition operator with $F$.
-Since $\mathcal{K}$ is a linear operator, regardless of whether the dynamics are linear or nonlinear, the behavior of the dynamical system \eqref{eq:DynamicalSystem} is determined by the spectral information of $\mathcal{K}$ (e.g., see~\eqref{koopman_mode_decomp_re}).
-However, since $\mathcal{K}$ is an infinite-dimensional operator, its spectral information can be far more complicated than that of a finite matrix with both discrete\footnote{Throughout this paper, we use the term ``discrete spectra'' to mean the eigenvalues of $\mathcal{K}$, also known as the point spectrum.
+Since $\mathcal{K}$ is a linear operator, regardless of whether the dynamics are linear or nonlinear, the spectral information of $\mathcal{K}$ determines the behavior of the dynamical system \eqref{eq:DynamicalSystem} (e.g., see~\eqref{koopman_mode_decomp_re}).
+However, since $\mathcal{K}$ is an infinite-dimensional operator, its spectral information can be far more complicated than that of a finite matrix, and far more difficult to compute~\cite{colbrookthesis,colbrook2022computation,colbrook2022foundations,SCI_ref,colbrook2019infinite}.
+For example, $\mathcal{K}$ can have both discrete\footnote{Throughout this paper, we use the term ``discrete spectra'' to mean the eigenvalues of $\mathcal{K}$, also known as the point spectrum.
 This also includes embedded eigenvalues, in contrast to the usual definition of discrete spectrum.} and continuous spectra~\cite{mezic2005spectral}.